single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=-LkvBMpCK-A&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=8) / [Bilibili](https://www.bilibili.com/video/av83620658/)

-Lazy loading is when you only download javascript code that the user needs for the current page, instead of all javascript upfront.
+Lazy loading is when you only download JavaScript code that the user needs for the current page, instead of all JavaScript up front.
 It is a technique for improving the performance of your application by decreasing the time-to-meaningful-render when you initially load the page.
 If you use [single-spa loading functions](/docs/configuration#loading-function-or-application), you already have built-in lazy loading for your applications and parcels.
 Since an application is an "in-browser module," this means that you are only downloading the in-browser modules in your import map when you need them.

 Often, the route-based lazy loading provided by single-spa loading functions is all that you need to ensure great performance.
 However, it is also possible to do lazy loading via "code splits" with your bundler (webpack or rollup).
 For documentation on webpack code splits, see [these docs](https://webpack.js.org/guides/code-splitting/#dynamic-imports).
 It is recommended to use dynamic import (`import()`) instead of multiple entry points for code splits in a single-spa application.
 For code splits to work properly, you'll need to [dynamically set your public path](https://webpack.js.org/guides/public-path/#on-the-fly).
 A tool exists to help you set your public path correctly for use with systemjs - https://github.com/joeldenning/systemjs-webpack-interop.